 America’s first flying museum of antique aircraft, the Old Rhinebeck Aerodrome is a popular destination for many.
-With an array of vintage aircraft, antique cars, classic cars and motorcycles, the museum typically offer air shows on the weekends when open.
+With an array of vintage aircraft, antique cars, classic cars and motorcycles, the museum typically offers air shows on the weekends when open during their season.

 They also offer biplane rides on a first come – first serve basis on weekends and by reservation.
 Open seasonally, this is one of the best things to do in Rhinebeck NY during the warmer months.

 #4: Eat at one of the many Rhinebeck NY Restaurants

 Boasting a large selection of cuisines, Rhinebeck’s dining scene is a good place to start during your visit.
 From fine dining to casual dining spots, there are always good times to be had when eating in Rhinebeck NY.